MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 1. In Dataverse, select the table.
 2. Select **Properties \> Advance Options**.
 3. Select **Track changes**.
 The checkbox should be enabled.
-See troubleshooting steps below in case the checkbox is disabled.
+If the checkbox is disabled, see [Troubleshooting](#Troubleshooting).

+### Troubleshooting

+This section explains how to troubleshoot issues that may occur when you enable change tracking.

-#### The chosen entity does not pass validation rules required to enable change tracking.
+#### The chosen entity doesn't pass validation rules required to enable change tracking.

 Currently not all finance and operations entities can be enabled for change tracking.
 If the **Track changes** checkbox is disabled for entities that fail validation rules.
 For more information on entity validation rules and how you can fix the validation rules, see [Enable row version change tracking for data entities](/dynamics365/fin-ops-core/dev-itpro/data-entities/rowversion-change-track#enable-row-version-change-tracking-for-data-entities).
 You may need developer assistance to complete the steps.